outofcoffee/imposter/docs/plugins.md

 # Plugins

 Imposter uses plugins to control its behaviour and provide specialised mocks.

-You load one or more plugins.
+> You can also write your own plugins, if you want to customise behaviour further.

 The following sections describe the available and built-in plugins.
-You can also write your own, if you want to customise behaviour further.

 | Category        | Plugin name             | Description                            | Details                                                                            |
 |-----------------|-------------------------|----------------------------------------|------------------------------------------------------------------------------------|